openshift/openshift-ansible/playbooks/openstack/README.md

   - look at
     the [Minimum Hardware Requirements page][hardware-requirements]
     for production
-* The keypair for SSH must be available in openstack
+* The keypair for SSH must be available in OpenStack
-* `keystonerc` file that lets you talk to the openstack services
+* `keystonerc` file that lets you talk to the OpenStack services
    * NOTE: only Keystone V2 is currently supported
+* A host with the supported version of [Ansible][ansible] installed, see the [Setup section of the openshift-ansible README][openshift-ansible-setup] for details on the requirements.

 Optional:
 * External Neutron network with a floating IP address pool

 ## Installation